rollout/tutorial-demo-app/README.md

 - `src/configuration` - internal application configuration (not related)
 - `src/lib/featureManagement`
   - `src/lib/FeatureFlags.ts` - creates and registers the Feature Flags objects
-  - `src/lib/FeatureFlagsContext.tsx` - React context that holds the feature flags objects used by the components, so when the feature flags are modified, the components pick the updated values.
+  - `src/lib/FeatureFlagsContext.tsx` - React context that holds the feature flags objects used by the components.
+When feature flags are modified in the dashboard, the components automatically pick the updated values.
 It also initializes the SDK when mounted.

-### What happens behind the scene
+### What happens behind the scenes

-Step by step all that happens in the browser when this application is loaded
+The following is an explanation of what happens at startup

 1. The feature flags are registered, using the Feature Management SDK (link)
 2. The UI (which uses the feature flags registered in 1) is rendered
    * There is no need to wait to setup the SDK.
 The feature flags return their default values.
    * We keep the the feature flags in a react context (link) called FeatureFlagsContext (link).
 The components take the feature flags from that context (link).
 3. The Feature Management SDK is setup with your appKey (link)
-   * Internally, the SDK creates the feature flags in the Feature Management platform, if they don't exist.
+   * If the feature flags do not exist in the Feature Management platform, the SDK will automatically create them.
+They will be immediately visible in the [dashboard](https://app.rollout.io).
 4. The Feature Management SDK is also configured to listen for any changes in the feature flags in the Feature Management platform (link).
-   * This feature is optional, know more here (link)
+   * This feature is optional, see here for more details (link)
 5. Asynchronously, the SDK fetches the feature flags configuration from the Feature Management platform.
-6. When the SDK fetches a feature flag configuration or that configuration changes:
+6. After the SDK fetches a feature flag configuration or the configuration changes:
    1. The `configurationFetchedHandler` listener is notified (link).
    2. The value of the FeatureFlagsContext is updated
-   3. And the UI components using the feature flags from the FeatureFlagsContext are updated with the new FF values
+   3. And the UI components using the feature flags from the FeatureFlagsContext are updated with the new values